What is the appropriate grade to enter for “Passing” ?

 Are transfer students required to do less?

 - Counsel all students to do their best.
-If counselors believe a special situation or transfer should be taken into account they should include that student’s name on a list of special cases that should be forwarded to Portfolio Committee at E-Portfolio Open House.
+If counselors believe a special situation or transfer should be taken into account they should include that student’s name on a list of special cases that should be forwarded to Portfolio Committee at Portfolio Night.

-- Students still need to have their portfolio “Passed” by 5 teachers at the Open House
+- Students still need to have their portfolio “Passed” by 3 teachers at the Portfolio Night

-- Those compiling scores at the Open House will consider the situation before recommending remediation (incomplete) or verifying completion (P grade).
+- Those compiling scores at the Portfolio Night will consider the situation before recommending remediation (incomplete) or verifying completion (P grade).

 - Staff explain to students the importance of keeping in mind how “depth of understanding” being more important than “breadth of coverage.”
 At the same time, students should try to include as much of the core requirements of the portfolio as they can.
 The core would be the projects and the 11 expectations.